oemof/tespy/docs/advanced_tutorials/starting_values.rst

 How to Generate Stable Starting Values
 --------------------------------------
 Applying numerical algorithms and methods, the starting value of a variable is the value used for the first iteration.
-With more complex TESPy models it can happen that the simulation does not converge easily due to a combination of "bad" starting values.
-The solver is especially vulnerable if the specified parameters trigger complex equations with respect to the primary variables.
+TESPy generates starting values for all variables automatically: known values propagate through the components, temperature levels are estimated and phase consistent enthalpies and saturation pressures are derived from them.
+The full process is described in the :ref:`starting values section <solver_starting_values_label>` of the solver documentation.
+With this machinery most models converge without any help from the user.

-The primary variables of TESPy are mass flow, pressure, enthalpy and fluid composition.
-If such a value is directly specified by the user, the solver has a solution for this value before starting the first iteration.
-Therefore, specifying a set of parameters largely including primary variables will improve the convergence significantly.
-Based on the converged solution of a initial simulation, it is then possible to adjust the parameters, for example, unsetting pressure values and specifying efficiencies instead.
+With more complex models it can still happen, that the simulation does not converge from the automatically generated values.
+In that case, the strategy is to solve the model with a simpler but robust set of specifications first, for example directly imposing the saturation temperature levels of a heat pump cycle instead of terminal temperature differences.
+Since the solver starts from the previous solution, the actual specifications can then be imposed in a second solve: primary variables that hold a solved value do not need to be guessed anymore.

 Here we provide a short tutorial for you to better understand, how this process could look like at the example of a subcritical heat pump with different working fluids.

 .. note::